austinsc/zetta-hue-driver/README.md

-# Zetta Phillips Hue Driver
+# Phillip's Hue Zetta Driver

-Zetta device package for Phillips Hue Driver, use this to discover Hue hubs and bulbs on your [Zetta](http://zettajs.io) platform.
+[Zetta](http://zettajs.io) device package for Phillips Hue Driver, use this to discover Hue hubs and bulbs on your [Zetta](http://zettajs.io) platform.
 Uses the [Node Hue Api](https://github.com/peter-murray/node-hue-api) from Peter Murray to communicate with Hue hub and bulbs.

 ## Install